Close

 Refusing a Breath or Blood Test

-While, in many cases, you are better off refusing to take the tests, there's no simple answer.
+While, in many cases, you might be better off refusing to take the tests, there's no simple answer.
 Keep in mind that Texas courts have decided that you do not have the right to consult with an attorney before making the decision to refuse or provide a requested specimen.

 Talk to an experienced drunk driving defense lawyer

-Don't hesitate to contact a Houston Area DWI lawyer for a free consultation.
+If you’ve been arrested for DWI in Conroe, Montgomery County or the surrounding areas, don't hesitate to contact a Houston Area DWI lawyer for a free consultation.
 The devices used by police to determine whether or not a driver has more than a .08 blood alcohol concentration are not perfect.
-If you have been arrested for DWI in Houston Area or elsewhere in Texas, call 1-800-395-5951.
+If you have been arrested for DWI in Houston area or elsewhere in Texas, call 1-800-395-5951.
 Attorney Webb can put experience and resources to work for you.